On a roll, RCB fancy their chances against Royals in Qualifier 2 | Sports-Games

 Rajasthan Royals will need to shake off an ordinary bowling performance in their last outing when they clash with Royal Challengers Bangalore, a team that seems to be peaking at the right time, in the high-stakes IPL Qualifier-2 here on Friday.

-Having sneaked into the play-offs, RCB seem to be on a roll and a tight win over Lucknow in the Eliminator has fuelled expectations for a long-awaited trophy.
+Having sneaked into the play-offs, RCB is on a roll and a tight win over Lucknow in the Eliminator has fuelled expectations for a long-awaited trophy.
 They take on Rajasthan, a team that has all bases covered but still came up short against Gujarat in Qualifier 1.

 The IPL caravan moves to Ahmedabad after a couple of high-scoring games in Kolkata.
 It has been a quick turnaround for RCB but they won't mind that as they look to ride the momentum.